Convex optimization over a probability simplex: Introduction

-While linear and quadratic programs can produce an exact solution under certain restrictions on $f$, they tend to be computationally expensive when $n$ is large.
-Here we provide an overview of iterative algorithms to solve this problem approximately and introduce a new algorithm to solve this problem for general convex functions $f$.
+While quadratic programs can produce an exact solution under certain restrictions on $f$, they tend to be computationally expensive when $n$ is large \citep{numerical_optimization_jorge}.
+Here, we provide an overview of iterative algorithms to solve this problem approximately and introduce a new algorithm for differentiable real-valued convex functions $f$.
+We also show how our method can be applied to other constraints, particularly orthogonal matrices.

-Previous works each enforce one facet of the simplex constraint, positivity, or the unit-sum.
-Thus requiring an extra step to satisfy the remaining constraint.
-Our proposed method manages to satisfy both constraints, and we see the ideas encapsulated by these previous attempts within it.
+{Previous works (e.g., projected and exponentiated gradient descent) are equivalent to the discretizations of an underlying continuous-time gradient flow method.
+However, in each case, the gradient flow only enforces either the positivity or the unit-sum condition.
+Alternatively, the Frank-Wolfe algorithm is not derived from a gradient flow method and is inherently a discrete-time method.}

+{We propose a continuous-time gradient flow that is able to satisfy both constraints.
+Being a continuous-time gradient flow allows us to prove convergence in a continuous-time setting, and we also prove convergence of its forward Euler discretization scheme.
+Moreover, we see the ideas of projected and exponentiated gradient descent in our algorithm.}

+The remainder of this paper is structured as follows.
+In Section \ref{sec:previous_works}, we provided an overview of methods used to solve (\ref{eq:constrained_optimization_problem}).
+In Section \ref{sec:algorithm}, we present our proposed algorithm, show how it can be derived using simple calculus, and reveal connections to previous works.
+Theoretical analysis of the algorithm is shown in Section \ref{sec:convergence_proof}, proving a convergence rate of $\mathcal{O}(1/T)$.
+Section \ref{sec:orthogonal_matrix} shows how to extend the method presented in Section \ref{sec:algorithm} to constraints over orthogonal matrices.
+Finally, Section \ref{sec:applications} provides theoretical applications in game theory and finance, as well as numerical applications in geometry and finding how to weight survey questions to follow a desired distribution.